pdf-raku/PDF-Grammar-raku/README.md

 PDF-Grammar
 ===========

-PDF-Grammar is an experimental set of perl6 grammars for basic parsing of block structure and tokens that comprise PDF documents.
+PDF::Grammar is an experimental perl6 grammar for basic tokenization and block structure parsing of PDF documents.

 This is a proof of concept to see if grammars can be reasonably constructed to tokenize and validate real-world PDF documents.
 It has so far been tested